tomor/netsimulate/README.md

 # How to use

 1. Start `tcpcump` or `wireshark` to listen on localhost interface.
 Then filter TCP connections on port 8080 and 8443.
+2. `go run main.go -sim <number>`
+3. Observe the output in the console and from `tcpdump` / `wireshark`

-2. `go run main.go -h`
+Run `go run main.go -h` for list of existing simulations.

 Simulations which use HTTP server can be started also with TLS (`-https` option).
 Help (`-h`) shows which are those.
-We can observe that there is no difference in how the tcp connections are reused when TLS is used.
+Spoiler: There is no difference in how the tcp connections are reused when TLS is used.
 The only difference which visible in `tcpdump` and `wirshark` is the TLS handshake and the encrypted communication.

 ### tcpdump